 Yesterday at noon, the WA State Governor announced that all groups over 250 in our tri-county area are forbidden from gathering.
 He then hinted that schools will soon been closed (they did today, in the same tri-county area).
-A later email from a local school district further hinted an inevitable closure won’t be for weeks, but may be for months.
-Then, the cherry on top, our President blamed Europe.
+A later email from a local school district further hinted an inevitable closure won’t be for weeks, but for months.

 For me, it all started last Friday, when the mayor of the small town where I work announced that several city-owned buildings would close.
-As our office is in one of those buildings (and we are a city agency), we received a subsequent notice to work from home, “as much as possible,” but it was not required.
-As much as everyone wanted to cry, “hell, yes!”, we abstained.
-When things get serious, it seems untoward to feel like you are taking advantage.
-So, most of us showed up the next day.
-Then we were sent home in the middle of that next day with the admonishment to only come into work if absolutely necessary.
-Before leaving the office, we were also given an agreement to sign.
-Basically, a scouts’ honor to work all 8 hours a day and always be available during working hours for phone calls, emails and the like, along with a reminder that city business is city business and no one else’s.
+As our office is in one of those buildings (and we are a city agency), we received a subsequent notice to work from home, “as much as possible.”
+Well, as much as everyone wanted to shout, “hell, yes!”, we abstained.
+When things get serious, it seems untoward to appear you are taking advantage.
+So most of us showed up the next day.
+Then the day after that we were sent home with the admonishment to only come into work if absolutely necessary.
+Before leaving the office we were also given an agreement to sign.
+Basically, a scouts’ honor to work all 8 hours a day.

 The “work from home” edict is one thing, but an example of how urgent folks are getting about the recommendations to curtail spread of this virus is this: I was talking to one of my co-workers when we were interrupted by a senior manager to be conscious of the fact that we were standing “way” too close.
 We looked at each other and then assessed our distance.
 Probably 4 feet.
 Another co-worker brought out a measuring tape, sort of as a joke, and measured the distance.
 It was five feet 1 inch.
-Turns out, “social distance” is six feet apart.
+We both took a step back.
 Six feet is a really weird distance to have to stand when one is having a comfortable conversation with another.
-I’m telling ya.
-Just try it.

-I’ve also learned my neighbor above me has a treadmill.
-I know she works from home on a regular basis, but all this time we’ve been neighbors, I never knew she had a treadmill.
-On her breaks during the work week, she jumps on that thing.
+I’ve also discovered my neighbor above me has a treadmill.
+She has always worked from home, but all this time we’ve been neighbors, I never knew she had a treadmill.
+On her breaks she jumps on that thing.
 And, that damn thing is loud!
 It’s like living under an earthquake.
-Funny, the things you learn when your circumstances change.
-I called her to ask about the treadmill, and she was surprised I was home.
-Turns out she always knows when I’m home sick because she hears my TV, or hears me cough.
-I’m home working, so, no TV, and I’m not sick, so no coughing.
+Funny, the things you discover when your circumstances change.
 I told her to go on with her treadmill.
 It’ll give me an excuse to go out on a walk to escape the noise!

-Which brings me to this: Walking around your neighborhood is the healthiest/safest thing you can do ’round these parts these days.
-You don’t encounter a single nasty germ-infested surface; the world around you (unless it’s raining) is lovely; and it is more than A-OK to keep a 6-foot-distance from others you pass by.
-However, it makes meeting the ebullient puppy-dog very awkward.
-I mean, leave it to the one canine in Hong Kong that (reputedly) contracted COVID19 to ruin such a sublime and neighborly encounter.
+Which brings me to this: Walking around your neighborhood is the healthiest/safest thing you can do these days.
+You don’t encounter a single nasty germ-infested surface; the world around you (unless it’s raining) is lovely; and it is not socially awkward to keep socially distant from others you pass by.
+However, it makes meeting the ebullient puppy-dog tricky.